 The metallic core of Vesta eventually attained a radius of ~5575 km.
 Active convective forces in the magma ocean promoted equilibrium crystallization conditions and initiated mantle fractionation, eventually leading to eucritic melts ~2.1 m.y. after CAIs.
 An olivine-rich dunite layer ~150 km thick initially crystallized around the metallic core.
-Recent studies of the unique 1.1 g olivine-rich meteorite QUE 93148 suggest that this may be a sample of the HED mantle layer (Goodrich and Righter, 2000; C. Floss, 2003), as may be the dunitic meteorites NWA 2968 (Bunch et al., 2006) and MIL 03443 (D. Mittlefehldt, 2008; Greenwood et al., 2015) are thought to be.
+Recent studies of the unique 1.1 g olivine-rich meteorite QUE 93148 suggest that this might be a sample of the HED mantle layer (Goodrich and Righter, 2000; C. Floss, 2003), just as the dunitic meteorites NWA 2968 (Bunch et al., 2006) and MIL 03443 (D. Mittlefehldt, 2008; Greenwood et al., 2015) are thought to be.
 However, due to its lower Co and Ni abundances than what would otherwise be expected for an olivine-rich mantle lithology or magma ocean cumulate, other teams (Shearer et al., 2008; Shearer et al., 2010) have suggested that QUE 93148 originated on a distinct planetary body such as that of the main-group pallasites.
 Furthermore, Hahn et al. (2018) studied orthopyroxenechromite symplectites in QUE 93148 as well as its geochemistry, and they contend that the meteorite is probably a mantle residue derived from a high degree of melting and is likely is related to harzburgite clasts present in some howardites.
 Yet, the symplectites in QUE 93148 have been compared by Vaci et al. (2020, #1751) to those in the ungrouped dunite breccia NWA 12217/12562/12319, and they argue that the similar mineralogy and petrology of these meteorites suggest a possible genetic link.